nancy8580/InsightsHR/README.md

 ## **📅 Project Status**

-🚧 **UNDER CONSTRUCTION** 🚧
+🎉 **COMPLETED** 🎉

-This project is actively being developed and will be updated with additional features, dashboards, and detailed reports soon.
-Stay tuned!
+This project is complete.
+All features, dashboards, and reports are available in this repository.

 ---